 - Illegal search/seizure – As with possession and manufacturing, if a law enforcement officer violates your Fourth Amendment rights by exceeding the scope of his authority or if he uses unreasonable force in conducting a search of your person, vehicle, or home, your attorney can argue to dismiss the case.

 - “Substantial assistance” – This is not technically a defense but allows for a reduction in the mandatory minimum sentence.
 Your attorney may ask the court to reduce or suspend your sentence if you provided “substantial assistance” in identifying, arresting, or convicting another person engaged in trafficking.

 Because drug charges and penalties vary based on the specific facts, you should not attempt to navigate your case without the help of an experienced criminal defense attorney who can craft a defense on your behalf and potentially reduce your penalty.

-At Salnick & Fuchs, we are equipped to present a strong legal case on your behalf.
+At Salnick & Fuchs, P.A. we are equipped to present a strong legal case on your behalf.
 Please contact us if you have any questions about the law or if you’ve been charged with a drug offense.